-Directions for Living also solicits feedback from our Consumer Advisory Board (CAB).
-We believe that the experiences of consumers and clients are valuable and can serve to improve our programming.
-If you are interested in serving on our CAB, please contact our Director of Quality Management at (727)524-4464, extension 1704.
+Directions for Living also solicits feedback via our Consumer Advisory Board (CAB).
+We believe that the experiences of our clients, as the consumers of our services, are valuable and can serve to improve our programming.
+If you are interested in serving on our CAB, please contact our Director of Quality Management at (727)524-4464, extension 1734.